Republicans retake Senate as voters reject party in power

 But senators also have themselves to blame, says Dr. Binder, in part because they want protection from amendment votes that could damage them politically.
 “They’ve not really fought back,” she says.

-If he wins the presidency, Mr. Trump is expected to push his agenda of tax cuts and a restrictive approach to immigration.
+Mr. Trump is expected to push his agenda of tax cuts and a restrictive approach to immigration.
 On trade, Congress long ago ceded power to the president to impose sanctions and raise tariffs.

-But a Republican Senate would not necessarily walk in lockstep with a President Trump.
+But a Republican Senate will not necessarily walk in lockstep with Mr. Trump.
 In the Middle East, Ukraine, and Taiwan, “different levels of peril will test the Republicans’ comfort with interjecting themselves,” says Mr. Kosar.
 And will anyone want to stick their neck out on immigration after they saw Mr. Trump squelch a bipartisan bill on border security?

 Regardless of the final constellation of party alignment in Washington, Dr. Binder doesn’t see a Senate that accomplishes much beyond addressing taxes in the next year or two.
 “That will absorb most of the energies of a Republican Senate.”

-Note: Editor’s note: This story, which was originally published at 12:40 a.m. on Wednesday, Nov.
-6, has been updated to reflect ongoing developments.